0 Items in Your Cart

 The digital realm has given advertisers more precise statistics regarding their ad’s effectiveness, but up until a few years ago, TV ratings were less than precise, still based on the average of the commercials aired with a program.
 In 2007, the Association of National Advertisers (ANA) started calling for TV ratings that were specific to each commercial rather than to the average of the group.
 Liodice: “The industry is now starting to see a potential pathway, as a test conducted by Nielsen shows that the move toward brand-specific commercial ratings is clear.”

 The proliferation of cell phones, smartphones, and tablet computers has pushed mobile advertising to the forefront.
 Consumers rely on their smartphones and tablets in their work and personal lives, and the mobile advertising sector is growing faster than expected.
-An eMarketer report in December 2013 predicted that U.S. mobile advertising spending, which reached $4.36 billion in 2012, was predicted to hit $9.60 billion by the end of 2013, up 120 percent.
+An eMarketer report in December 2013 predicted that U.S. mobile advertising spending, which reached $4.36 billion in 2012, would hit $9.60 billion by the end of 2013, up 120 percent.
 Mobile advertising is still in its infancy, but more ad agencies are strategizing mobile advertising campaigns.

 Marketing-mix modeling has helped media planners improve the effectiveness of integrated marketing plans while reducing costs.
 This type of modeling is based on the weaving together of analyses of consumer sensitivity to a company’s (or brand’s) media platforms.
 As Liodice said: “Modeling has become more difficult with newer forms of media, the management process for conceptualizing integrated media plans remains the same.
 This is expected to improve as marketers and agencies better assess consumer sensitivity to digital media platforms.”